By Shanna Garza, MD | Contributor

 Every parents’ wish is for their teenage children to know what is right for them, to act in a way that reflects their character, to have friends who help them stay safe and healthy and to feel empowered to say no when necessary.
 Open communication, role playing, and being available to help our teens get out of risky situations all help them feel ready to manage peer pressures.

-Editor’s Note: Shanna Garza, MD works at Girls to Women and Young Men’s Health and Wellness.
-For an appointment, call 972.733.6565 or visit the practice website at www.gtw-health.com.
+Editor’s Note: Shanna Garza, MD is Managing Director at Girls to Women and Young Men’s Health and Wellness in McKinney, TX.
+Learn more at www.gtw-health.com.